innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/01 InfoWorks/0060 - InfoSewer to InfoWorks ICM Conversion Tools/readme.md

-# Model Conversion from InfoSewer to InfoWorks ICM
+# InfoSewer to InfoWorks ICM Conversion Tools

 This repository contains scripts and supporting files to assist in the model conversion from InfoSewer to InfoWorks ICM (InfoWorks network)

 Instructions for use of these files are provided here: https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/Knowledge-Importing-InfoSewer-to-InfoWorks-ICM-Overview-of-all-Import-Steps.html

 ## DBF to CSV File Conversion: Excel Macro
-DBF_to_CSV.xlsm: Excel macro-enabled workbook to convert InfoSewer tabular data from DBF to CSV format.
+DBF_to_CSV.xlsm: This macro automates the conversion of InfoSewer tabular data from DBF to CSV format.
 Used prior to beginning the model conversion process.

-## InfoWorks Configuration Files and Step-by-Step Guides
+## Configuration (CFG) Files

-Step 1: Node and Manhole Configuration
+Step 1: Manhole/Node Configuration

-Step 2: Pipe and Link Configuration
+Step 2: Pipe/Link Configuration

 Step 3: Manhole Hydraulics